-All other international students must have a valid 'Tier 4' Visa.
+All other non-UK students must have a valid 'Tier 4' Visa, be sponsored through the new immigration route, or have another immigration status.
 Your visa or Biometric Residence Permit (BRP) is your permission to stay in the UK.
 Your visa states the period of time that you are allowed to stay in the UK (it will show a specific date) and any conditions attached to your stay (eg if/how many hours you are allowed to work per week).